|

 1) Read the instruction paper.
 However, the instructions will be written in Japanese for directly imported reels.
 Instructions on the US reels and Japan reels are almost the same.
 The only difference is about lubrication.
 Japanese models are mostly lubricated with oil, and US models are with grease.
 If you see any rain drop marks in the paper, that's the place you need to take care.

 3) Use appropriate oil in appropriate amount at appropriate frequency.
-Don't put spray oil to BBs lubricated with grease, or to inside the reel system.
+Don't put spray oil to bearings lubricated with grease, or to inside the reel system.
 The thin oil will wash away the grease from them.
 Similarly, if you put thin oil into gear system, gear will no longer hold grease on its surface, and they start scraping each other.
-Grease is used to gears, BBs holding gears, handle, clutch, and etc, to almost every parts sliding or moving.
+Grease is used to gears, bearings holding gears, handle, clutch, and etc, to almost every parts sliding or moving.

 4) Dry it.
 Clean it.
 Dry out the reel after you use it.
 If you drop a reel into water, don't use it before cut water fully.
 Water will be mixed with grease and cause troubles if you use it immediately.
 Dirt also do only harm to reels.
 Keep your reel clean.
-If you've drop a reel on sand and handle doesn't rotate later, don't force the handle.
+If you've dropped a reel on sand and handle doesn't rotate later, don't force the handle.
 Sand particles are stacking between gears and you'll damage both gears if you force it.
 Open the reel and clean all the inside parts fully.

 6) Pay a little for longer life.
 Ball bearings and other parts like pinion gear are designed to be replaced if necessary.
 With regular maintenance and replacing those worn out parts, fishing reels last very long with great performances.
 It is a good idea to have it serviced at the end of every/every two fishing season.
 Your purchase is not a cheap to be thrown away after use of a few seasons!!